 You can choose what to show in your export:

 Remove unnecessary columns: hover your mouse on the column and click on the gear icon.
 Click on Remove column.

-Change the column names: hover your mouse on the column and click on the gear icon.
+Change the column names: hover your mouse on the column and click on the "tools" icon.
 Change the name and click on Save.